bkesterbyld/maroon-potato/src/pages/index.md

         title_align: left
         content: >-
-          Cook up new features fast while using edge processing to keep dynamic data flowing on par with the static files served from modern CDNs.
+          Cook up new features fast while using edge processing to keep dynamic data flowing on par with the static files served from modern content networks
         content_align: left
         actions:
           - label: Learn More